 Monitoring Seat Belt and Cell Phone Usage

 In Canada, all provinces have laws regarding the usage of seat belts and mobile devices.
-If a car’s windows are tinted too much, police officers can’t enforce these regulations through passive visual inspections, and may have to pull vehicles over to confirm or discredit their suspicions.
-This is time consuming and annoying for both drivers and police officers.
+If a car’s windows are tinted too much, police officers can’t enforce these regulations through passive visual inspections and may have to pull vehicles over to confirm or discredit their suspicions.
+This is time-consuming and annoying for both drivers and police officers.

 How Dark is too Dark?

 A rule of thumb for law enforcement is that officers must have a clear line of sight through both front windows of a car, however, each province in Canada has a different specific regulation regarding appropriate window tint.
 Some allow no films to be installed on the front windows, while others allow only certain tint percentages.
-If you are not sure about your local laws, the International Window Film Association keeps a convenient list that cross references all provinces with their current laws and exceptions.
+If you are not sure about your local laws, the International Window Film Association keeps a convenient list that cross-references all provinces with their current laws and exceptions.
 You can see the full list right here.
 Exceptions to these rules are often made for people with medical conditions that are aggravated by sun exposure.
 If that is the case for you, be sure to consult your physician to see what your options are.

 To avoid undesired run-ins with the police, and to make sure you get the best product for you, ensure that you consult an experienced window tint shop.
-As always, if you have any questions regarding automotive window tint, don’t hesitate to get in touch.
+As always, if you have any questions regarding the automotive window tint, don’t hesitate to get in touch.